 In this article, we’re throwing it way back for the Outlook 2010 users out there.
-Because anyone, regardless of which email server they use, can find themselves in a situation where they’ve hit the send button prematurely.
+Because anyone, regardless of which email server is used, can find themselves in a situation where they’ve hit the send button prematurely.

 Recalling an email allows you to rectify an error you made when composing an email.
 Whether you were distracted or simply remembered an important bit of information too late, there are many reasons why you would need to recall an email.